cp-algorithms/cp-algorithms/src/graph/hld.md

 This task can be solved similar to the previous problem of maximums with the help of heavy-light decomposition by building segment trees on heavy paths.
 Prefix sums can be used instead if there are no updates.
 However, this problem can be solved by simpler techniques too.

-If there are no updates, then it is possible to find out the sum on the path between two vertices in parallel with the LCA search of two vertices by [binary lifting](./graph/lca_binary_lifting.html) — for this, along with the $2^k$-th ancestors of each vertex it is also necessary to store the sum on the paths upto those ancestors during the preprocessing.
+If there are no updates, then it is possible to find out the sum on the path between two vertices in parallel with the LCA search of two vertices by [binary lifting](./graph/lca_binary_lifting.html) — for this, along with the $2^k$-th ancestors of each vertex it is also necessary to store the sum on the paths up to those ancestors during the preprocessing.

 There is a fundamentally different approach to this problem - to consider the [Euler tour](https://en.wikipedia.org/wiki/Euler_tour_technique) of the tree, and build a segment tree on it.
 This algorithm is considered in an [article about a similar problem](http://e-maxx.ru/algo/tree_painting).
 Again, if there are no updates, storing prefix sums is enough and a segment tree is not required.